 Portrait of Dr Timo Klein

-Timo is a member of Oxera’s Competition team.
-He has advised clients in cases involving mergers, horizontal and vertical agreements, abuse of dominance allegations, and damages investigations across a wide range of sectors including digital services, financial services, transport, telecoms, pharmaceuticals, retail and sports.
+Timo is a member of Oxera’s Competition team, with a focus on merger cases.
+He has advised clients in a wide range of cases involving mergers, horizontal and vertical agreements, abuse of dominance allegations, and damages investigations across various sectors including digital services, financial services, transport, telecoms, pharmaceuticals, retail, and sports.

 Alongside his role at Oxera, Timo is an Assistant Professor in Competition Economics at Utrecht University, where he lectures graduate-level courses on the economics of competition law—including market definition, cartel theory, vertical restraints, abuse of dominance, and merger control.
 Timo holds a PhD in Competition Economics from the University of Amsterdam, and has authored several academic publications in journals including The RAND Journal of Economics, Journal of Antitrust Enforcement, and Journal of European Competition Law & Practice.